caloon/AppReviewKit/README.md

 ## Usage

+CAUTION: Made several changes to API in commit #47

 #### Install
 - Copy the AppReviewKit.swift, Localizable.strings and Image files into your project
 - Add the ReviewView anywhere in your app (please note - it requires about 100pt in height)